 - schedule your work plan and set precise deadlines – if there is a problem with timing you can easily negotiate

 - use your mockups as master model and be sure to explain whole user workflow to your designer and coder (maybe they will even come with some improvements)

 - communicate regularly and ask for daily/weekly demonstrations of progress

-Especially Eastern European designers and coders can provide you with high quality piece of work for reasonable prices.
+Especially Eastern European designers and coders can provide you with high-quality piece of work for reasonable prices.
 Sure, the best solution is to know someone around you who can design and code and ask them to help you with your app.
 But don’t be scared.
-For example, very successful game called Plague Inc. was made exclusively via internet.
+For example, a very successful game called Plague Inc. was made exclusively via the internet.
 Read this article on Ndemic Creations website.

 Let’s say your app is ready.
 Now is time to prepare all assets, pick an eye-catching icon and do perfect copywriting.
 Register your account in Apple or Android Developer Program, pay a fee and you are ready to go.

 Effective marketing is a challenging and long-term process and you should start up-front.
 Tease your application, build a microsite, catch your audience and create a synergy of various channels during the launch.
 Read these mobile app marketing tips.